Prereq: DFS with States

 Since the search space can be quite large, we often have to "prune" the tree, i.e. discard branches.

 Three steps to conquer combinatorial search problems

 We summarized a three-step system to solve combinatorial search problems:

 In step 1, we want to answer the following two questions to identify the states:

 What state do we need to know whether we have reached a solution (and using it to construct a solution if the problem asks for it).
 In the above permutation example, we need to keep track of the letters we have already selected when we do DFS.

 What state do we need to decide which child nodes should be visited next and which ones should be pruned.
 In the above permutation example, we have to know what are the letters left that we can still use (since each letter can only be used once).

-For step 2, you want to draw the tree.
+For step 2, you want to draw the tree (on a piece of paper if you have one).
 A small test case that's big enough to reach one solution (leaf node).

 For step 3, apply the following backtracking template